druck13/fanshim-python/README.md

 # Pimorini Pyhon modified successfully to run Fan only as fast as needed using a fixed PWM speed

+### Note 14 12 2019
+* Have used this on my R Pi 4 over a week now and works fine in either verbode mode or not in Verbose mode.

 ### Notes 07 12 2019:
 * I ran into a problem related to the push button that kept turning off the auto mode, maybe because this code is not based on the latest pimorini version.
 I think this may be 0.0.2 based and they are up to 0.0.3.
 However the actual control of the fan is working fine I just had to remark out some code related to the push button.
 I have no plans, at the moment, to investigate as this version is fine for my purposes.
 * I have added logging to a csv file when in verbose mode and a tmux start file for starting not in verbose mode.